-The audio file compressed and transmitted in this communication system is a well-known piano piece of Fur Elise recorded on Youtube.
+The audio file compressed and transmitted in this communication system is a well-known piano piece of Fur Elise recorded on Youtube [2].
 The audio was read as sampled quantized double values, 12 bits per sample.
 Recorded at 44kHz, only few seconds snippets were utilized to observe and analyze the results due to computational complexity.

 The overarching program is ran using main.m.
 An outline of the hierarchy is shown here:

+Figure 0: Program Hierarchy

 1 Lempel-Ziv Encoding